 HOMEWORK: The importance of learning and understanding physics lies predominantly with becoming adept at problem-solving, a necessity we will cover constantly during every class.
 To better facilitate both the administration and grading of your homework problems, the Physics Department has invoked online homeworks through MasteringPhysics.com, for which you must purchase an access code (provide your access code to create an account and then access course homework using the code given at the top of this document).
 The responsibility is yours when it comes to working out homework problems in order to best understand the applications of the laws and concepts involved.
 Therefore, there will be numerous homework problems assigned during each class which will be graded during the following class during recitation.
 If you find that you are having any difficulty, please do not hesitate to come for extra help.
-Since time flies quickly, it is imperative that you stay on top of your own work.
+Since the semester is only about six weeks, it is imperative that you stay on top of your own work.
 Assignment due dates will be clearly shown on MasteringPhysics.com and it will be up to you to check for the next assignments as the course moves along.
-Again, please realize that homework assignments are done in a web-based format for which you must purchase an account.
-Please do not delay in opening your account.
+BE SURE THAT WHEN YOU OPEN YOUR MASTERINGPHYSICS.COM ACCOUNT, YOU USE YOUR NAME AS IT EXACTLY APPEARS ON BLACKBOARD.
+FURTHERMORE, REALIZE THAT THE CREATION OF FAKE HOMEWORK ACCOUNTS MAY CAUSE YOU TO FACE THE ACADEMIC JUDICIARY COMMITTEE FOR POSSIBLE EXPULSION FROM THE UNIVERSITY.

-QUIZZES: During the semester, we give occasional quizzes which are either clicker quizzes (all MCQ) or paper quizzes (MCQ only or a mix of MCQ and FRQ) for in-person classes.
-For remotely taught classes, quizzes may be administered in a variety of formats; through Blackboard, through MasteringPhysics.com etc. Further information regarding this will be disseminated as the semester gets underway.
+QUIZZES: During the semester, we give occasional quizzes which are either clicker quizzes (all MCQ) or paper quizzes (MCQ only or a mix of MCQ and FRQ) which is part of the recitation requirement.
+Further information regarding this will be disseminated as the semester gets underway.

-EXAMS: There will be two (2) scheduled exams during the semester and one final exam whose dates will be shown in the course calendars on Blackboard.
-For remotely taught classes, exams may be administered in a variety of formats; through Blackboard, through MasteringPhysics.com etc. Further information regarding this will be disseminated as the semester gets underway.
+EXAMS: There will be two (2) scheduled exams during the semester and one final exam whose dates are shown in the course calendars on Blackboard.
+Exams may be held either at night or in lecture class...information regarding this will be given in class as exam dates get closer.